 Borobi’s top 8 things to do on the Gold Coast

-It’s official, the countdown to the 2018 Commonwealth Games is on!
-But if you’re planning a trip to the Gold Coast for this sporting spectacular, there’s no point just wetting your toes when you can dive all the way in to experience the best the region has to offer.
+If you’re planning a trip to the Gold Coast, there’s no point just wetting your toes when you can dive all the way in to experience the best the region has to offer.

-With the cutest mascot ever hailing from the GC, we checked in to find out Borobi’s top 8 things to do on the Gold Coast.
+With the cutest Gold Coast 2018 Commonwealth Games mascot ever, we checked in to find out Borobi’s top 8 things to do on the Gold Coast.

 1. Say namaste with beachside yoga